Skip to main content

 Physiotherapy for facet joints

-At swords physiotherapy we automatically assess facet joints when examining the spine.
+At Swords Physiotherapy we automatically assess facet joints when examining the spine.
 If we find that they are not moving correctly we will treat them.
 This may involve manual therapy, manipulation, muscle energy techniques to loosen them up.

 If pain is a feature we may use ultrasound, interferential therapy, heat or cold to ease it.
 Exercises will then be prescribed to maintain the movement regained during physiotherapy.